 The film features performances by Agnieszka Mandat, Wiktor Zborowski, Jakub Gierszał, Borys Szyc, Andrzej Grabowski, Tomasz Kot, Katarzyna Herman, Patricia Volny, Miroslav Krobot, Marcin Bosak, and Andrzej Konopka.

 Pokot (Spoor) was made as a co-production between Poland, Germany, the Czech Republic, Slovakia, and Sweden.
-The film's producer on the Polish side is Studio Filmowe TOR, supported by funds from the European Union's Media programme, and the Polish-German Co-Development Fund for developing feature film projects.
-The film's other producers include Heimatfilm (Germany), Nutprodukce (Czech Republic), Nutprodukcia (Slovakia), and Chimney (Sweden).
+The film's producer is Studio Filmowe TOR, supported by funds from the European Union's Media programme, and the Polish-German Co-Development Fund for developing feature film projects.
+The film's co-producers include Heimatfilm (Germany), Nutprodukce (Czech Republic), Nutprodukcia (Slovakia), and Chimney (Sweden).
 Polish co-producers include Odra-Film, the National Audiovisual Institute, HBO, and Agora.
 The film was co-financed by the Polish Film Institute and received financing from Eurimages.

 The film had its world premiere at the 67th Berlinale and screened in Main Competition.
 Pokot (Spoor) received the Silver Bear - Alfred Bauer Prize - for a feature film that opens new perspectives.